 Having a new baby is one of the most magical but overwhelming experiences of anyone’s life.
-There’s a lot to learn in the first few months of having a new baby, and no matter how prepared you were, there will always be something to learn that you didn’t know about first.
+There’s a lot to learn in the first few months of having a new baby, and no matter how prepared you are, there will always be something you didn’t know about first.
 Some will become relatable mom moments you’ll laugh about, but others can be scary.
 Here are some things that nobody tells you about having a new baby and being a new mother.

 You Will Bleed For A Few Weeks After The Birth

 Somehow, no matter how many pregnancy and parenting books you read in preparation, the information that they will bleed for a while after birth doesn’t reach a lot of first-time mothers.

 You might have been prepared to be tender and sore, but you will also experience bleeding like a heavy, clot-filled period.
 This is normal.
 The large pads they gave you at the hospital are the best way to deal with this.
 If you are worried, see your doctor.

 You will still look pregnant after you give birth, even though you aren’t anymore.
 When you give birth, your body won’t immediately shrink back to how it was before you got pregnant.
 Your stomach will likely stay round and swollen for a little while after giving birth.
 Some of this is extra pounds, but it’s mostly because your uterus needs time to contract in size.
 This is normal and nothing to worry about.

 Breastfeeding Is Not Intuitive